Macrometacorp/docs/docs/cep/tutorials/transforming-data.md

 ## Transform data using Operators

-The operators that you can configure inline within Stream workers in order to carry out data transformations are listed in the [Stream Query Guide](../query-guide/index.md).
+The operators that you can configure inline within stream workers in order to carry out data transformations are listed in the [Stream Query Guide](../query-guide/index.md).

 To show how an inline operators are configured, let's consider an example where readings from a sensor that indicates the temperature of a room every second are transformed to indicate the average temperature and the average humidity as at each second.